wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/04-developing-for-multisite-network.md

 ## Further reading (7:00)

-For a full list of all WordPress multisite related functions and hooks, check out the [Multisite Package Category](https://developer.wordpress.org/reference/package/multisite/) in the WordPress developer reference
+For a full list of all WordPress multisite related functions and hooks, check out the [Multisite Package Category](https://developer.wordpress.org/reference/package/multisite/) in the WordPress developer reference.

 ## YouTube chapters